 We incurred \$3.6 million of debt issuance costs in connection with the amendment and restatement of the Credit Agreement.
-Total amortization expense for the three-month fiscal periods ended July 2, 2021 and July 3, 2020 was \$0.2 million in both periods.
-Total amortization expense for the six-month fiscal periods ended July 2, 2021 and July 3, 2020 was \$0.4 million in both periods.
+Total amortization expense for the three-month fiscal periods ended October 1, 2021 and October 2, 2020 was \$0.2 million in both periods.
+Total amortization expense for the nine-month fiscal periods ended October 1, 2021 and October 2, 2020 was \$0.6 million in both periods.

 Interest rates on amounts outstanding under the Credit Agreement are variable based on LIBOR.
 The LIBOR benchmark has been the subject of national, international, and other regulatory guidance and proposals for reform.
 In July 2017, the U.K. Financial Conduct Authority announced that it intends to stop persuading or compelling banks to submit rates for calculation of LIBOR after 2021.
-In November 2020, the ICE Benchmark Association announced its intention to delay the timeline for the retirement of LIBOR until mid-2023.
+In November 2020, the ICE Benchmark Association announced this intention to delay the timeline for the retirement of LIBOR until mid-2023.
 These reforms may cause LIBOR to perform differently than in the past, and LIBOR may ultimately cease to exist after 2021.
 Alternative benchmark rate(s) may replace LIBOR and could affect the Company's debt securities, derivative instruments, receivables, debt payments and receipts.
 At this time, it is not possible to predict the effect of any changes to LIBOR, any phase out of LIBOR or any establishment of alternative benchmark rates.
 Any new benchmark rate will likely not replicate LIBOR exactly, which could impact our contracts that terminate after 2023.
 There is uncertainty about how applicable law, the courts or the Company will address the replacement of LIBOR with alternative rates on variable rate retail loan contracts and other contracts that do not include alternative rate fallback provisions.
 In addition, any changes to benchmark rates may have an uncertain impact on our cost of funds and our access to the capital markets, which could impact our liquidity, financial position or results of operations.
+The Company is currently in the process of moving its LIBOR benchmark to other non-USD benchmark rates.

-No amounts were outstanding under the revolving credit facility in the second quarter of 2021; therefore, the interest rate for the period was 0%.
+No amounts were outstanding under the revolving credit facility in the third quarter of 2021; therefore, the interest rate for the period was 0%.
 We are required to pay a quarterly commitment fee on the unused revolving loan commitment amount at a rate ranging from 0.150% to 0.250% per annum, based on the Senior Secured Net Leverage Ratio.
 Fees for outstanding letters of credit range from 1.125% to 1.625%, based on the Senior Secured Net Leverage Ratio.
-There were no bank borrowings during the six-month period ended July 2, 2021, compared to total average bank borrowings of \$111.9 million for the year ended December 31,
+There were no bank borrowings during the nine-month period ended October 1, 2021, compared to total average bank borrowings of \$111.9 million for the year ended December 31, 2020.